-The Contractor will perform all staking and MCG work under the supervision of a qualified surveyor or engineer who is experienced and competent in road and bridge construction surveying, staking, and MCG procedures.
+1. General: The Contractor will perform all staking work under the supervision of a qualified surveyor or engineer who is experienced and competent in road and bridge construction surveying and staking.
 The surveyor or engineer will be available to review work, resolve problems, and make decisions in a timely manner.
 A crew chief, competent to perform all required surveying duties, will supervise the staking in the absence of the surveyor or engineer from the project.
-The Contractor will submit the qualifications and work experience history of the surveyor or engineer who will supervise the construction survey and MCG work to the Engineer for review at least 14 calendar days prior to beginning the staking or MCG work.
+The Contractor will submit the qualifications and work experience history of the surveyor or engineer who will supervise the construction survey work to the Engineer for review at least 14 calendar days prior to beginning the staking work.

-a.
-Conventional Construction Staking: The Contractor will also submit the proposed starting date of the staking and the anticipated surveying work schedule.
+The Contractor will also submit the proposed starting date of the staking and the anticipated surveying work schedule.